dacostapiece/callhome/README.md

 This scripts runs on startup with vpnstatuspanel.service<br>
 And runs every 05min as cronjob<br>

-<b>CHECK_INCIDENT_STATUS.PY</b><br>
-This script will retrieve will check if there's any existing unresolved incidents for VPN in Atlassian Status Panel, save the JSON API response to a file and return component id (which service the incident is associated with) and incident id, if there's any
-This script follows same logic for SSH service.

-<b>CREATE_INCIDENT_VPN.py</b><br>
-This script will create an incident in Atlassian Status Panel, if a failure condition is met.

 <b>TUNNEL_CONNECTION.py</b><br>
 This script will check if VPN or SSH is available.